SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Many languages have a way to specify contraints a generic should satisfy.
 Rust specifies a set of traits as constraints for generics, these are called »trait bounds«.
 Trait bounds are a set of traits that a generic must satisfy.
-In rust, we may specify trait bounds by indicating it within a type parameter as \<<generic>: <trait-bound>\>, with a 'where clause', or by not using generics at all and instead writing the type as `impl <trait-list>` trait-bound ::= <trait-name>{ + <trait-name>}
+In rust, we may specify trait bounds by indicating it within a type parameter as \<‹generic›: ‹trait-bound›\>, with a 'where clause', or by not using generics at all and instead writing the type as `impl ‹trait-list›` trait-bound ::= ‹trait-name›{ + ‹trait-name›}
-where-clause-syntax ::= where {<generic>: <trait-list><newline>}
+where-clause-syntax ::= where {‹generic›: ‹trait-list›‹newline›}
 TS allows specifying constraints for generics via the `extends` keyword.
 The TS `extends` keyword in type parameter contexts takes a type specifier to specify the constraints of the generic.

 #### implementation & monomorphization

 Javas ArrayList, C# List and Rusts vec are dynamic arrays defined over a generic, and are thus parametrically polymorphic.
-C# List and rusts vec are monomorphosized for each type usedas a generic; Javas ArrayList instead only generates a single implementation for ArrayList<Object> - therefore in Java all values in an ArrayList must be boxed.
+C# List and rusts vec are monomorphosized for each type usedas a generic; Javas ArrayList instead only generates a single implementation for ArrayList‹Object› - therefore in Java all values in an ArrayList must be boxed.
-In Rust, parametric polymorphism using generics is monomorphizised, so that Option<T> with e.g. i32 and f64 produces the relaizations Option_i32 and Option_f64.
+In Rust, parametric polymorphism using generics is monomorphizised, so that Option‹T› with e.g. i32 and f64 produces the relaizations Option_i32 and Option_f64.

 Interfaces/traits often enable parametric polymorphism.